AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: I had to slow down a bit today since I could sense the burnout in the horizon.
 Anyway, javascript.info and eloquentjavascript.net have some killer practice problems though.

 **Thoughts**: "Take a rest if you must, but don't you dare give up" -Anonymous

+### R1D58: July 29

+**Today's Progress**: Had a relaxing day.
+Visited my parents.
+Got back to coding after 6 in the evening.

+**Thoughts**: "The path to success is paved with failures" -Anonymous